JeranKilpack/iiot_simulation/README.md

     data_visualization_opcua.py: Visualizes OPC UA sensor data (temperature and humidity).

-    requirements.txt: Contains the list of required Python packages.

     README.md: Instructions for setting up and running the project.

 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-You can modify the repository URL, file names, and any other details that match your specific project setup.